BloomTech-Labs/ds/docs/cycle2.md

 ## Develop models iteratively, plot your progress

-Track your team's progress like [how the EFF tracks AI research progress](https://www.eff.org/ai/metrics) — with time on the x-axis, an evaluation metric on the y-axis, and a datapoint for each attempt, compared to some baseline:
+In Cycle 2, your team must plot your progress, like [how the EFF tracks AI research progress](https://www.eff.org/ai/metrics) — with time on the x-axis, an evaluation metric on the y-axis, and a datapoint for each attempt, compared to some baseline:

 ![](https://user-images.githubusercontent.com/7278219/71922887-bd063980-3183-11ea-8930-33462eee48c0.png)